-The irony is that for a very long time, gin was actually distilled in back alleys and bathtubs.
+The irony is that for a very long time, this liquor was actually distilled in back alleys and bathtubs.
 It was the drink of choice for the very poor and drink a lot of it they did!

-The dictionary definition of gin is that of a neutral grain spirit re-distilled with botanicals, most significantly the well-known juniper.
-And the juniper berry is really the only thing all gins have in common leading to the obvious pine-ish scent they all carry.
-There is no set in stone requirement for how much; just that gin must have the predominant flavor of juniper.
+The dictionary definition is that of a neutral grain spirit re-distilled with botanicals, most significantly the well-known juniper.
+And the juniper berry is really the only thing all of them have in common leading to the obvious pine-ish scent they all carry.
+There is no set in stone requirement for how much; just that it must have the predominant flavor of juniper.

-You may find any number of other botanicals included in your gin, from citrus peels, licorice, coriander, flowers, and bitter almonds, to some that even contain cinnamon and nutmeg.
+You may find any number of other botanicals included in yours, depending on brand, from citrus peels, licorice, coriander, flowers, and bitter almonds, to some that even contain cinnamon and nutmeg.

 There are four main styles of gin